Regularmute/MTGCardTracker/README.md

   * Error page should have a link to the front page and display an explanation of what caused the error.

+  <strong>New:</strong>

+  * No unrecognized errors (i.e. Internal Server Error 500) are thrown
+  * Errors are thrown for:
+    * Registering with an existing username
+    * Registering with an invalid username
+      * Username can only contain letters a-z and numbers 0-9
+      * Username can have between 1 and 60 characters
+    * Passwords don't match when registering
+    * Logging in with incorrect credentials
+    * Adding a collection without a name or a name with over 60 characters
+    * Viewing a collection as an uninvited user directly through the url
+    * Inviting a user without entering a name
+    * Inviting a nonexistent user
+    * Inviting an already invited user
+    * Uninviting an empty choice
+    * Adding a card without a name
+    * Adding a card with a name longer than 150 characters
+    * Adding a deck without a name
+    * Adding a deck with a name longer than 150 characters
+    * Adding a nonexistent card to a nonexistent deck
+    * Removing a nonexistent card from the deck

 <h3>Collections</h3>

   * The collection page should be accessible from the front page if and only if the user is logged in.